abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/gcp/gcp.md

 > The first run may involve waiting for the image pulling process to finish

-Go to `https://mylocation.org` website to check where your pod is running.
-In my case for the region `Iowa`, the desktop is located near `Council Bluffs` city in `United States`.
+In this example, for the `Iowa` region, the desktop is located near `Council Bluffs` in the `United States`.

 ![abcdesktop location](img/abcdesktop-location.png)